Upcoming Events

 Moderated by: Deidre Whiteman

-Join NABS for a timely conversation about holding space for ourselves and each other in a time of truth and healing.
+NABS had a timely conversation about holding space for ourselves and each other in a time of truth and healing.
 With last week’s historic release of the Interior Department report and the first congressional hearing on HR 5444 (Truth and Healing Commission Bill), we recognize that uncomfortable emotions and body reactions may come up.
 For that reason, this Friday, May 20, at 1-2:30 pm CT, we have invited Serene Thin Elk (Ihanktonwan Nakota) MH, LAC, QMHP, who is the Chief Behavioral Health Officer at South Dakota Urban Indian Health, and will share methods of intergenerational healing and self-care.

 Healing From Child Removal: Boarding Schools, Adoption, and Foster Care